The History of Amsterdam and much more at the Amsterdam Museum

 - It is not possible to visit the museum on a mobility scooter or in an electric wheelchair, due to safety reasons

-- There are disabled facilities
+- There are facilities for disabled

 - Show your printed ticket at the entrance